jyyyeung/stringpod/CONTRIBUTING.md

 ### Write Documentation

-Text Match could always use more documentation, whether as part of the official Text Match docs, in docstrings, or even on the web in blog posts, articles, and such.
+String Pod could always use more documentation, whether as part of the official String Pod docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/jyyyeung/text-match/issues>.
+The best way to send feedback is to file an issue at <https://github.com/jyyyeung/stringpod/issues>.

 If you are proposing a feature: